 The main benefit of SIEM platforms is that they collect, aggregate, store, and analyze logs and real-time data from a variety of sources.
 This enables SOC analysts to consolidate all the security data into one interface, correlate it, and get better insights into cybersecurity events.

 Another benefit is that SIEM gives you complete control and flexibility over the sources you pull into it.
-You can ingest everything from your endpoint security to intrusion prevention systems, and integrate more data sources when you add new security solutions into your ecosystem.
+You can ingest everything from your endpoint security to intrusion prevention systems, plus integrate more data sources when you add new security solutions into your ecosystem.

 Your security engineers can create rules that specify normal behavior for all the systems, and the SIEM will automatically find anomalies and create alerts.
 They can also customize those alerts based on specific criteria to help identify potential threats.